 - You’ll be making connections by responding and interacting with the author or readers.

 5. Wait for the right moment to add your links

 Hopefully, you’ve already linked your name out to the exact place where you want people to land on your website.

 However, in certain places, it might be appropriate to leave a link to a relevant article or post on your website.

 For example, let’s say you’re commenting on a post about email marketing strategies.
 In your comment, you might expand on an idea that was mentioned in the article, then refer back to a post on your own website for more detailed information, or maybe a case study that you did.

 Including these kinds of relevant, valuable links will increase the likelihood that someone will make it to your website.

 Once you’ve put the effort into blog commenting SEO, how can you track the results?

 Well, using Monitor Backlinks, you can keep track of exactly where your comments are, how they’re working for you, and whether or not you’re getting link juice from them.

-Google Analytics will also tell you where people come from when they arrive on your site, so you can see how many people click through with your blog comments.
+Tip: Use Monitor Backlinks together with Google Analytics, which will tell you where people come from when they arrive on your site.
+This way, you can see how many people click through with your blog comments.